André Boutemy: Early years (1905–39)

 André Boutemy was born on 21 December 1905 in Bécherel, Ille-et-Vilaine.

 He was the son of a primary school inspector.

-He earned a degree in law, and was admitted as a rédacteur to the Ministry of Finance in 1929, where he was seconded to the Finance Committee of the chamber of deputies.
+He earned a law degree, and was admitted as a rédacteur to the Ministry of Finance in 1929, where he was seconded to the Finance Committee of the chamber of deputies.

 In 1925 he entered the office of Jammy-Schmidt, undersecretary of state of Finance in charge of the liberated regions.

 At the start of World War II (1939–45) he was a subaltern civil servant in the Ministry of Finance.

 World War II (1939–45)

 During the war the Vichy authorities named Boutemy deputy prefect of Thonon-les-Bains in October 1940.

 On 29 November 1941 he was appointed director of General Information.

 In this office, where he served under Pucheu and Pierre Laval, he was responsible for tracking all real or potential opposition movements.

-On 14 May 1943 he was appointed prefect of the Loire, and on 11 June 1944 regional prefect of the Rhône.
+On 14 May 1943 he was appointed prefect of the Loire.
+On 11 June 1944 regional prefect of the Rhône.

 The German authorities explicitly approved his appointment as super-prefect for the Lyon region.

-Later he was accused of being directly responsible for killings of French Resistance fighters.
+Later he was accused of being directly responsible for the killings of French Resistance fighters.

 Boutemy worked with Georges Villiers, who had been appointed mayor of Lyon after Édouard Herriot was dismissed.

 He saved Villiers from being executed by a German firing squad.

 He was removed from office during the Liberation of France and detained in Saint-Étienne, then in Fresnes Prison.

 Boutemy had assisted members of the Resistance, and therefore did not receive serious punishment after the Liberation.

-However, as late as 1948 the Council of State stated that whatever good deeds Boutemy had done during the war, "he had associated himself in the exercise of his functions in an intimate and active fashion with the policies of the government."
+However, as late as 1948 the Council of State stated that whatever good deeds Boutemy had done during the war, "he had associated himself in the exercise of his functions intimately and actively with the policies of the government."